Tems-py/Discord-Python-Ticket-System/README.md

 14. Add another Table named **requests** with three columns named ``guild_id``, ``channel_name`` and ``channel_id``.
 Like [this](https://cdn.discordapp.com/attachments/771635939700768769/827829056945782784/unknown.png).

-15. Now the database setup is finished.
+15. Now the database setup is finished -  dont close it now you will need it later again.

 # How to create the same bot for your server
 1. Go on the [discord developer portal](https://discord.com/developers/applications) and make a new application.
 Now create a new bot and add him to your server.